EVENT SPONSORS

 We're working on it!
 For now, here is what we're planning:

-Dance workshops in three rooms running simultaneously during the day Friday, Saturday, and Sunday.
+• Dance workshops in four rooms running simultaneously during the day Friday, Saturday, and Sunday.

-Premium (small-group) workshops in a fourth workshop room.
+• Premium (small-group) workshops in a fifth workshop room.

 Workshops